anyappletoday/anyappletoday.github.io/doc/redmatch/resource-packs.md

 	ui_hover
 	ui_level_up
 	unsuccessful_hit
+	melee_hit
+	melee_miss

-You can also use a folder of audio files with the same name, and the game will choose a random audio file to play out of the folder (ui_ sounds do not support this).
+You can also use a folder of audio files with the same name, and the game will choose a random audio file to play out of the folder (ui sounds do not support this).

 JSON files can optionally be used to customize various aspects of the files you provide.